N1teshift/ittweb/docs/systems/replay-parser/quick-start.md

 ## Summary

 You're right!
-The Archives feature already has replay upload infrastructure.
-Here's what we found and what needs to be done:
+The Archives feature already has replay upload infrastructure (see `src/features/shared/lib/archiveService.ts::uploadReplay`).
+Here's what we found and what needs to be done (code now lives under `src/features/modules/**`, replacing the older `src/features/ittweb/**` paths referenced in early drafts):

 ---